mjedrasz/oauth2-mlflow-aws/README.md

 Setting up the AWS infrastructure may take a few minutes.
 Once it’s completed you can navigate to the MLFlow UI (the URL will be printed in the `mlflow_uri` output variable).
 Authorise using your Google account.

+## Restricting Access to Specific Email Domains

+You might be interested in your MLFlow service to be only accessible to users from a specific domain.
+You can achieve this by replacing the `--email-domain` wildcard `"*"` string with your organization email domain in the relevant [oauth2-proxy](ecs.tf) container.

 ## Programmatic access

 Many MLFlow use cases involve accessing the MLFlow Tracking Server API programmatically, e.g. logging parameters or metrics in your kedro pipelines.
 In such scenarios you need to pass a Bearer token in the HTTP `Authorization` header.
 Obtaining such a token varies between providers.
 For Google, for instance, you could get the token running the following command: